-A pump truck will help you maximize your work time and get more done.
-Carting your concrete to all the corners in wheelbarrows takes considerable time and effort.
+Time is money, and a pump truck will help you maximize your work time and get more done.
+Using a wheelbarrow to cart your concrete to all the corners takes considerable time and effort.

-With a pump truck, you can avoid all that extra effort and efficiently complete the job.
+With a pump truck, you can avoid that extra effort and efficiently complete the job.

 4. Save money on labor and equipment

 In addition to saving you time, pumping your concrete can also save you money, as a pump truck does the job of many employees.

 You will no longer need to haul your concrete everywhere in wheelbarrows!
 This saves you money on wages as well as carting equipment such as wheelbarrows and skid steers.

 5. Pour with precision

 Sometimes a concrete mixer truck can deposit all the concrete in the right spot.
 But most of the time there is some corner it can’t reach.
 And then you have to start carting the concrete with wheelbarrows.

 A pump truck can convey concrete to every corner, no matter how odd or inconveniently placed, with ease and precision.
 The operator can use their remote control to move the boom anywhere it needs to go with just the touch of a joystick.

 More precision means less mess, too.
 You can deposit the concrete right where you want it, and nobody will be spilling wheelbarrows!

 6. Fill tall forms with ease

 Pump trucks are very handy if you are filling a tall form for a wall or a pillar.
 It can be almost impossible to pour concrete into a tall, narrow wall form.

 A pump truck minimizes inconvenience and makes the pour simple and easy.

 7. Keep trucks out of the mud

 Most construction sites get muddy and messy.
 A heavy concrete truck can’t drive on soft ground or it will mire down.
 Nobody wants to pay for a tow truck to come and pull out a stuck concrete mixer.